dpnishant/raptor/README.md

 * [Brakeman] - for Ruby On Rails
 * [RIPS] - for PHP
 * [Manitree] - for AndroidManifest.xml insecurities
-* [safe-regex] - for detecting [ReDoS] vulnerabilities

 Avaiables Rulepacks (_currently_):
 * ActionScript - supports ActionScript 2.0 & 3.0 source/sinks
-* Java - partial support for Andrdoid.
-J2EE and JSP support yet to be added. (to be merged with FindSecurityBugs rules)
 * [FindSecurityBugs]  (Rules Only) - for Java (J2EE, JSP, Android, Scala, Groovy etc.)

 ### Installation (Tested on a Ubuntu 14.04 x64 LAMP instance)